 Q: My Stats page is empty, but my books show they've been viewed.
 Why?

 A: Your 'Stats' page on Scribd won't show content delivered to us by the publishing partner you've chosen.
 Instead, Document Stats will display information about documents you've uploaded directly to Scribd.
 (Please note you’ll only see the Document Stats page appear in your Scribd account menu if you’ve uploaded public documents.)
-You can find view counts for your books by going to their reading pages, but keep in mind that these view counts don't distinguish between premium members who read all of a book and those who read just the preview.
+You can find view counts for your books by going to their reading pages, but keep in mind that these view counts don't distinguish between users who read all of a book and those who read just the preview.
 Any and all views are counted.

 Q: How do I upload new books?